-Personalisation is the most advanced form of micro-marketing, as it chases the ultimate goal, maximising the return from each consumer.
-If you do search the term micro-marketing, it comes back with either “collect specific information from segmented groups to use for marketing campaign” or “it is target marketing to a chosen segment”.
+Hyper-personalisation is the most advanced form of micro-marketing, as it chases the ultimate goal, maximising the return from each consumer.
+If you search the term micro-marketing, it comes back with either “collect specific information from segmented groups to use for a marketing campaign” or “it is target marketing to a chosen segment”.
 This definition has been around for many years, long before the internet was invented.
-But in summary it was the best available means in it’s day, to refine targeting to the smallest audience you could.
+It was the best available means in its day, to refine targeting to the smallest audience you could.

-Time has moved on, and technology has ripped holes in systems and practises that have remained static, and failed to move with the times.
-These days there is a collective argument that easily refutes this definition now, although we appreciate that keeping pace with technology can be tough, and therefore easy to get left behind.
+Time has moved on, and technology has ripped holes in systems and practices that have remained static and failed to move with the times.
+These days there is a collective argument that easily refutes this definition now, although we appreciate that keeping pace with AI technology can be tough, and therefore easy to get left behind.

 Pure logic should enable you to see that the refinement of the definition has moved.
-Instead consider that technology has got us to the point where you now able to micro-market each individual consumer on a unique and personal basis, exclusively to them.
-One on one marketing, micro-marketing at it ultimate conclusion.
-Which in itself is the obvious definition of personalisation.
+Instead consider that technology has got us to the point where we are now able to micro-market each consumer on a unique and personal basis, exclusively to them.
+One-on-one marketing, micro-marketing at its ultimate conclusion.
+Which in itself is the ultimate definition of personalisation.

 Why personalisation – micro-marketing, is so important